Ecliptic: Celestial reference plane

 The ecliptic forms one of the two fundamental planes used as reference for positions on the celestial sphere, the other being the celestial equator.
 Perpendicular to the ecliptic are the ecliptic poles, the north ecliptic pole being the pole north of the equator.
 Of the two fundamental planes, the ecliptic is closer to unmoving against the background stars, its motion due to planetary precession being roughly 1/100 that of the celestial equator.

 Spherical coordinates, known as ecliptic longitude and latitude or celestial longitude and latitude, are used to specify positions of bodies on the celestial sphere with respect to the ecliptic.
-Longitude is measured positively eastward 0° to 360° along the ecliptic from the vernal equinox, the same direction in which the Sun appears to move.
+Longitude is measured positively eastward 0° to 360° along the ecliptic from the March equinox, the same direction in which the Sun appears to move.
 Latitude is measured perpendicular to the ecliptic, to +90° northward or −90° southward to the poles of the ecliptic, the ecliptic itself being 0° latitude.
 For a complete spherical position, a distance parameter is also necessary.
 Different distance units are used for different objects.
 Within the Solar System, astronomical units are used, and for objects near Earth, Earth radii or kilometers are used.
-A corresponding right-handed rectangular coordinate system is also used occasionally; the x-axis is directed toward the vernal equinox, the y-axis 90° to the east, and the z-axis toward the north ecliptic pole; the astronomical unit is the unit of measure.
+A corresponding right-handed rectangular coordinate system is also used occasionally; the x-axis is directed toward the March equinox, the y-axis 90° to the east, and the z-axis toward the north ecliptic pole; the astronomical unit is the unit of measure.
 Symbols for ecliptic coordinates are somewhat standardized; see the table.

 Ecliptic coordinates are convenient for specifying positions of Solar System objects, as most of the planets' orbits have small inclinations to the ecliptic, and therefore always appear relatively close to it on the sky.
 Because Earth's orbit, and hence the ecliptic, moves very little, it is a relatively fixed reference with respect to the stars.

 Because of the precessional motion of the equinox, the ecliptic coordinates of objects on the celestial sphere are continuously changing.
 Specifying a position in ecliptic coordinates requires specifying a particular equinox, that is, the equinox of a particular date, known as an epoch; the coordinates are referred to the direction of the equinox at that date.
 For instance, the Astronomical Almanac lists the heliocentric position of Mars at 0h Terrestrial Time, 4 January 2010 as: longitude 118°09′15.8″, latitude +1°43′16.7″, true heliocentric distance 1.6302454 AU, mean equinox and ecliptic of date.
 This specifies the mean equinox of 4 January 2010 0h TT as above, without the addition of nutation.